jlecomte/ascom-telescope-cover-v2/README.md

 ### Calibration Procedure

 This is a one-time operation.
 Disconnect the right arm from the servo.
-Then, From the Arduino IDE, connect to the device.
+Then, from the Arduino IDE, connect to the device.
 Using the Arduino IDE serial monitor, type `COMMAND:COVER:CALIBRATE`.
 This will launch the calibration procedure for the servo analog feedback.
 Once it has completed, re-attach the right arm to the servo.
 The device is now ready to be used.

 ## Electronic Circuit